How much do you know about funding platforms?

 - Establishment of the Korean Branch in 2021

-- Focus: A platform where you can be among the first to experience new products and services not yet available on the market
+- Focus: A platform where you can be the first to experience new products and services that haven't yet been released to the market

-Wadizand Makuake, which formed a strategic partnership in 2018, recently celebrated their 5th anniversary a new partnershipto strengthen their collaboration.
+Wadizand Makuake, which formed a strategic partnership in 2018, recently celebrated their 5th anniversary to strengthen their collaborationto strengthen their collaboration.
 Now, domestic crowdfunding success stories recommended Wadizcan quickly and easily launch their funding projects on the Makuake platform.
-Thanks to this, small brands from both countries opportunities for global expansion.
+As a result, small brands from both countries opportunities for global expansion.

 👉 Read the related article (link)

-What are the current crowdfunding trends in Japan?
+What are the current trends in Japanese crowdfunding?

-Every day, Makuake features the top 10 projects in its "Today's Rankings" section based on internal criteria.
+Every day, Makuaque features the top 10 projects in its "Today's Rankings" section based on internal criteria.

 The "Today's Rankings" section on the Makuake homepage

-I’ve selected the most intriguing and popular projects that have made it onto the rankings over the past month or so—the ones I’d love to bring to Korea.
+I’ve selected the projects that have made it onto the rankings over the past month or so—the ones that were so fascinating and popular that I’d love to bring them to Korea.

 Private glasses that turn any place into a theater